 2. Bad Eating Habits

-“As an enjoyable food is consumed, the pleasant feeling of the experience is determined in part by hormone receptors.
+Science backs this up, too.
+According to Tufts, “As an enjoyable food is consumed, the pleasant feeling of the experience is determined in part by hormone receptors.
 Over time, these receptors may become less sensitive to the hormones produced when we enjoy a particular food.
 Eventually, we may need to consume more and more of that food to have the same pleasant experience, similar to the reward circuit seen in drug and cigarette addictions.”
-(Tufts Now)

 3. Memories and Associations